Abdalla1990/schedualChecker/README.md

 # Appointment Schedual Checker

-This is an Algorithem to check schedualed items ,
+This is an Algorithem to check schedualed items.

 Rules: